TissueMAPS/TissueMAPS/docs/installation.rst

 This configuration will set up one *TissueMAPS* server instance, one database master server instance, two database worker server instances, two file system server instances, one monitoring server instance and ten compute instances.
 Depending on your needs, you may want to choose different number of nodes, machine types or volume sizes.

 .. note:: *TissueMAPS* implements fair `scheduling <http://slurm.schedmd.com/sched_config.html>`_, based on `SLURM accounts <http://slurm.schedmd.com/accounting.html>`_.
-To enable this functionality, create an account for each user.
+To enable this functionality, create *TissueMAPS* user accounts via the ``tm_add`` command line tool.

-.. tip:: When deploying houndreds of slurm worker nodes, it is advisable to use a pre-built image to speed up the cluster deployment process.
+.. tip:: When deploying houndreds of slurm worker nodes, it can be benefitial to use a pre-built image to speed up the cluster deployment process.
 To this end, configure a dedicated machine with only the ``tissuemaps_compute`` group and create a `snapshot <https://en.wikipedia.org/wiki/Snapshot_(computer_storage)>`_ of the configured instance.
 The thereby created image can then be reused to quickly boot additional machines for a large cluster setup.

 Credentials
 +++++++++++